rackerlabs/support-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 Use the following steps to create a backup schedule on an existing instance:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. At the top of the panel, select **Databases > MySQL**.
+3. In the top navigation bar, select **Databases > MySQL**.

-3. In the list of instances, click the gear icon next to the instance for which you want to create a schedule and select **Schedule Backup**.
+4. In the list of instances, click the gear icon next to the instance for which you want to create a schedule and select **Schedule Backup**.

-4. In the pop-up dialog box that appears, select the day of the week for the full backup, specify a time of day to run the daily backups, and specify how many full backups to retain.
+5. In the pop-up dialog box that appears, select the day of the week for the full backup, specify a time of day to run the daily backups, and specify how many full backups to retain.
 If you do not specify a time, a random time is selected.

-5. Click **Create Schedule**.
+6. Click **Create Schedule**.

    A message appears at the bottom of the panel that says `Created schedule for instanceName`.